 Metal can also be difficult to work with and shape.
 Shaping a metal part can require die work, welding, grinding, rework, or bending to achieve design specifications and desired look which can be limiting.
 Metal also needs to be earthed given its conductivity which can present safety issues.

 Plastic v Metal for electrical cabinet enclosures conclusion

-It seems that entirely depend on application and budget as in reality both are safe for electrical application, question is what is your application, quantity requirements, environment that it will be used in etc all of which influence will the decision.
+It seems that it is entirely dependant on the application and your budget as in reality both are safe for electrical application.
+Questions around the application, quantity and the environment that it will be used in will all influence the decision made.